Required Configuration Inputs

 - No-Till: no additional input values are needed.
 This is modeled equivalently to Conservation Tillage with 100% residue.

-- Spring Tillage (only): enter the approximate date of tillage and the approximate depth of tillage.
+- Spring Tillage (only): Enter the approximate date of tillage and the approximate depth of tillage.

-- Fall Tillage (only): no additional input values are needed.
+- Fall Tillage (only): No additional input values are needed.

 - Fall and Spring Tillage: No additional input values are needed.

-- Strip-Till/Zone-Till (Spring): no additional input values are needed.
+- Strip-Till/Zone-Till (Spring): No additional input values are needed.
 Adapt-N assumes a residue percentage of 75%.

-- Strip-Till/Zone-Till (Fall): no additional input values are needed.
+- Strip-Till/Zone-Till (Fall): No additional input values are needed.
 Adapt-N assumes a residue percentage of 75%.

 - Ridge-Till (Spring): No additional input values are needed.
 Adapt-N assumes a residue percentage of 50%.